-If your loved one died due to the willful or negligent act of another person or business, you should speak with a Melbourne wrongful death attorney immediately.
+If your loved one died due to the willful or negligent act of another person or business, you should speak with a Titusville or Melbourne wrongful death attorney immediately.
 Under Florida law, you could be entitled to specific forms of compensation for your loss.
 While compensation cannot bring back your loved one, it can help you manage financially during this most difficult time.

 While wrongful death can happen due to any type of negligence, common causes include:

 death as a result of a dangerous or defective product